Fourcade shoots France to first Games medal

 Another Frenchman, Jean-Guillaume Beatrix, came back from 14th on the starting line to claim bronze and deny Norway's Bjoerndalen a record-breaking medal.

-"I had the responsibility (to claim a medal) even if nobody had asked me anything," he told a news conference.
+"It's just great, there were a lot of expectations.
+I wanted this for so much, I had been thinking about if for four years," Fourcade told French TV France 2.

-"I did not want the other French athletes to support talks of France not winning a medal.
-I thought about it this morning."
+"I am also happy for the French Olympic team.
+Now it's up to the others to keep the ball rolling.
+There was not much that could happen to me today, it was just one of those days."

-French team coach Stephane Bouthiaux was in tears when he fronted the media.
+French team coach Stephane Bouthiaux was in tears when he spoke to reporters.

 "He was frustrated on Saturday.
 I could not see him come back home empty-handed," he said.